junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

-_(This function could be possibly be optimized by tracking which property names we checked in the first for loop, and skipping the comparison in the second for loop if we've already checked that property, but simple comparison is already so fast that I not sure you'd actually see any real-world performance gain.)_
+_(This function could possibly be optimized by tracking which property names we checked in the first for loop, and skipping the comparison in the second for loop if we've already checked that property, but simple comparison is already so fast that I'm not sure you'd actually see any real-world performance gain.)_

 Perhaps you noticed that we don't do any checks for differences between the children of our elements.
 We skip this because it's not necessary.
 All of the children will be compared and dealt with by the diff algorithm.
 Sounds kind of sinister, actually.

 You may have also noticed that we only compare props one layer deep.
 This is for simplicity and performance reasons.
 It has the consequence that if we have a mutable prop, mutations won't be detected by our algorithm.
 So let's deal with that by just defining that props must be treated as immutable.
 It's a feature.

+### Creating Real DOM Nodes

 We also need a function to create a real DOM element from a VDOM element: